 SEs are susceptible to a range of financial difficulties arising from the perceived complexities of navigating an often-shifting dual-mission (Reiser and Dean, 2014).
 Normal sources of financial investment are often harder to access as investors may be uncertain and wary about SE business models and the opportunities they address (Doherty, et al., 2014; Lehner and Nicholls, 2014; Reiser and Dean, 2014).
 SEs are averse to incurring debt and can often find themselves in vulnerable positions when debts need to be paid, increasing their risk of failure and making them appear unattractive to investors (Doherty, et al., 2014; Reiser and Dean, 2014).
 Subsequently, access to finance and the generation of new income streams are viewed as one of the most challenging aspects of SE management (Martin, 2015).
 Austerity measures post-2008 have also intensified the financial pressures that SEs face, resulting in many seeking different funding streams (Doherty, et al., 2014; Lehner and Nicholls, 2014).
 Subsequently, this requires an ongoing dialogue between SEs and funding sources, which identifies this tension as a dialectic.

 The only reason a SE would need to generate profit over-and-above covering its current and future operational and development costs is to reward investors.
 Although accessing funding can be difficult for SEs (Doherty et al., 2014), they can sometimes utilize their hybrid identity to attract funds from a variety of sources (Teasdale 2010), including some less commonly used by their conventional competitors, including grant funding, philanthropic donations or crowdfunding (Calic and Mosakowski, 2016; Lehner, 2013; Lehner and Nicholls, 2014).
 For instance, Divine secured a £400k loan from National Westminster Bank in 1999 through a loan guarantor mechanism via DfID (Department for International Development).
-On the agreement the loan was paid back in 3 years and a Monitoring and Evaluation study was carried out by independent academic group to measure the social impact of this SE business model.
-The UK government decided to support Divine due to the structural problems in the cocoa market e.g. cocoa price being below the cost of production and the associated problems of child labour in the cocoa sector.
+On the agreement the loan was paid back in 3 years and a Monitoring and Evaluation study was carried out by independent academic group to measure the social impact of this SE business model (Tiffen, 2002).
+The UK government decided to support Divine due to the structural problems in the cocoa market e.g. cocoa price being below the cost of production and the associated problems of child labour in the cocoa sector (House of Commons, 2001).
 A further example of innovative funding is Cafedirect’s partnership with Mastercard to set-up a series of Innovation Hubs.
 Mastercard Labs for Financial Inclusion is the first Lab in Africa and the first to focus exclusively on financial inclusion.
 Producers Direct (a growers charity), who own 10% of Cafedirect, have partnered with Mastercard Labs to pilot2kuze – a digital platform connecting farmers, agents, and buyers that allows smallholders to gain greater pricing transparency and more effective distribution of their products.
-This initiative has also received complimentary funding from several NGOs due this innovative approach, thereby allowing Cafedirect to bring in a blend of funding together to scale this impact.
+This initiative has also received complimentary funding from several NGOs due this innovative approach, thereby allowing Cafedirect to bring in a blend of funding together to scale this impact (Davies and Doherty, 2019).

 Dees (1998) notes that SEs can sometimes leverage their dual mission to access capital at below market-rates or with preferential terms from financiers.
 SEs are, however, further constrained in their ability to attract funds through funders’ insistence that public sources of income are exhausted first (Alcock, Millar, Hall, Lyon, Nicholls and Gabriel, 2012; Heutel, 2014).
 The over-provision of private investment results in ‘crowding-out’ of public funding provision, whereas the over-provision of public funding can limit the desire for private financing to flourish.